 Unfortunately, in the Fall of 2015, within four weeks of the beginning of 6th grade, our son had a sudden onset and exacerbation of symptoms, lasting about two weeks.
 He was yelling words, had severe head and neck tics, and was having anxiety about going to class.
 We visited his neurologist who didn’t mention PANDAS and prescribed Guanfacine.
 My son also wanted to have a private talk with the neurologist so we allowed it.
 That was a huge mistake!
 Our son asked the neurologist, “What other tics could I have?”
 Anyone who knows about tics should know that you NEVER suggest tics.
 Tics are suggestive in nature.
 The doctor told him he could start repeating words.
 The very next day, our son started repeating “Waffle”, and “Pouring milk on your birthday” over and over and yelling it and screaming it.
 It was awful and debilitating.
 We didn’t notice great improvement with the guanfacine, and actually thought it was making him worse so we started to wean him off.

 In October, he went on a school trip to sleep-away camp where they said they knew how to treat kids with Tourrettes.
-That was the worst decision of out lives.
+That was the worst decision of our lives.
 At camp, he had a relapse of symptoms including anxiety, severe whole body tics, insomnia, and paranoia.
-But, the camp staff refused to acknowledge that he was in distress and ignored his pleas for help especially after he told them he wasn’t sleeping.
 On the first morning of his return home from camp, he started experiencing PTSD symptoms.
 He had irrational fears of showering, going outdoors, doctors, nurses, teachers, large groups of people, even his best friend!
 There was a severe decline in math (he couldn’t even do 1+1), he couldn’t read, when he was reading at the 10th grade level, and he couldn’t even pick up a pencil.
 Even worse were the hallucinations.
 He was hearing voices.
 There were continuous rage attacks, extreme anxiety, dissociative events (involving camp incidents), obsessive compulsive disorder (OCD), oppositional defiance disorder (ODD), and severe age regression (autism-like symptoms).
 He was also homebound for six months!
 He was terrified to leave the house.
 In the end, we had to retrain him to go outside or to even turn the door handle took months to accomplish.
 These symptoms occurred daily with no breaks.
 We unenrolled him from school and started homeschooling.
 He thought teachers were going to come out of the computers or from behind posters on the wall.
 Homeschooling was a challenge.
 (At that point, we still didn’t know he had PANDAS).
 We contacted his neurologist who said, “it really sounds like he needs to see a psychiatrist in stead of having a neurologist…”